-Qualifications Bachelor of Engineering - Electrical (Footscray Institute of Technology)

-Member of Australian Institute of Company Directors
+QualificationsBachelor of Engineering - Electrical (Footscray Institute of Technology)Member of Australian Institute of Company Directors

 Experience Andrew Cairns has extensive experience in a variety of industries including manufacturing, pay television and telecommunications.
 He has worked both nationally and internationally.
 In the past few years he has applied that experience to steering start-up organisations to success, including Bendigo Community Telco as its initial Chief Executive.
 The success of Bendigo Community Telco has now resulted in the community telco project being rolled out to regional communities across Australia by Community Telco Australia.
-Andrew is now the Head of Community Solutions & Partnering at the Bendigo &
+Andrew is now the Head of Community Solutions & Partnering at the Bendigo & Adelaide Bank.
+He remains a director of Bendigo Community Telco.

-Adelaide Bank.